dhth/knowledge/computer-science/books/functional-programming-simplified/functional-programming-simplified.md

 - [x] 9 What is “Functional Programming”?
 - [ ] 10 What is This Lambda You Speak Of?
 - [x] 11 The Benefits of Functional Programming
-- [ ] 12 Disadvantages of Functional Programming
+- [x] 12 Disadvantages of Functional Programming
-- [ ] 13 The “Great FP Terminology Barrier”
+- [x] 13 The “Great FP Terminology Barrier”
-- [ ] 14 Pure Functions
+- [x] 14 Pure Functions
-- [ ] 15 Grandma’s Cookies (and Pure Functions)
+- [x] 15 Grandma’s Cookies (and Pure Functions)
-- [ ] 16 Benefits of Pure Functions
+- [x] 16 Benefits of Pure Functions
-- [ ] 17 Pure Functions and I/O
+- [x] 17 Pure Functions and I/O
-- [ ] 18 Pure Function Signatures Tell All
+- [x] 18 Pure Function Signatures Tell All
-- [ ] 19 Functional Programming as Algebra
+- [x] 19 Functional Programming as Algebra
-- [ ] 20 A Note About Expression-Oriented Programming
+- [x] 20 A Note About Expression-Oriented Programming
-- [ ] 21 Functional Programming is Like Unix Pipelines
+- [x] 21 Functional Programming is Like Unix Pipelines
-- [ ] 22 Functions Are Variables, Too
+- [x] 22 Functions Are Variables, Too // (Talks about Eta Expansion)
-- [ ] 23 Using Methods As If They Were Functions
+- [x] 23 Using Methods As If They Were Functions
-- [ ] 24 How to Write Functions That Take Functions as Input Parameters
+- [x] 24 How to Write Functions That Take Functions as Input Parameters
-- [ ] 25 How to Write a ‘map’ Function
+- [x] 25 How to Write a ‘map’ Function
-- [ ] 26 How to Use By-Name Parameters
+- [x] 26 How to Use By-Name Parameters
-- [ ] 27 Functions Can Have Multiple Parameter Groups
+- [x] 27 Functions Can Have Multiple Parameter Groups
-- [ ] 28 Partially-Applied Functions (and Currying)
+- [x] 28 Partially-Applied Functions (and Currying)
 - [ ] 29 Recursion: Introduction
 - [ ] 30 Recursion: Motivation
 - [ ] 31 Recursion: Let’s Look at Lists